samypr100/setup-dev-drive/README.md

 `${{ github.workspace }}/my_mount_path`, `my_mount_path`, or equivalent.

 This option is only supported when using the `NTFS` or `ReFS` drive formats, otherwise it will fall back to a drive letter instead.
-Lastly, when a relative path is specified it the mount path will end up being relative to your current working directory.
+Furthermore, when a relative path is specified it the mount path will end up being relative to your current working directory.

 **Warning**: Setting `mount-path` to exactly `${{ github.workspace }}` and then running